 The Canon EOS 6D Mark II is a full-frame DSLR camera.
-It's well-built, comfortable to use, has an intuitive menu system, and offers decent overall battery life.
-It also delivers excellent image quality, with little apparent noise or graininess present in images and a fairly high dynamic range.
+It's well-built, comfortable to use, has an intuitive menu system, and offers an excellent overall battery life.
+It also delivers excellent image quality, with little apparent noise or graininess present in images and an okay dynamic range.
 Unfortunately, its video qualities are somewhat limited, with no support for 4k recording and mediocre video quality in FHD.
-It's also quite big and bulky, which can make it a challenge to carry around for long periods, especially when using its heavy kit lens.
+It's also big and bulky, making it a challenge to carry around for long periods.

 The Canon 6D Mark II is decent for travel photography.
 Images are sharp and mostly clear of visual noise when shooting at high ISO levels.
 You can use its long minimum shutter speed to take complex long-exposure shots.
-Depending on your usage patterns, the camera offers decent battery life.
-Unfortunately, its autofocus performance in photography is mediocre, especially with tracking faces, and its bulky design can make it a hassle to carry around.
+It also has a fantastic battery life for photos, depending on how you use it.
+Unfortunately, its autofocus performance is mediocre, especially with tracking faces, and its bulky design can make it a hassle to carry around.

 The Canon 6D Mark II is good for landscape photography.
 Images are sharp, color-accurate, and mostly free of visual noise even at high ISO levels, good for nighttime shooting conditions.
-It's also quite sturdily built, with an aluminum and polycarbonate construction that's rated as being weather-sealed, though we don't currently test for that.
+It's also quite sturdily built, with an aluminum and polycarbonate construction that's rated as being weather-sealed.
 It's comfortable to use and has a bright screen that you can easily read under direct sunlight.
 However, its bulky size and considerable weight with its kit lens attached can be a bit of a hindrance on long hikes to remote shooting locations.

 The Canon 6D Mark II is a satisfactory option for sports and wildlife photography.
 Its maximum shooting speed isn't especially quick, making it hard to capture distinct images of subjects that can move across the frame quickly, though its rapid buffer-clearing time means that continuous bursts don't lead to long interruptions.
 Image quality is excellent, and the camera's short maximum shutter speed is good for freezing the movement of fast-moving subjects.
 Unfortunately, its autofocus system can occasionally struggle with tracking and maintaining focus on moving subjects.